-As part of the neurological pathway, Neurology Care Advisors work to support individuals at all phases of the pathway, promoting joined up working across transitions and services.
+As part of the neurological pathway, NCAs work to support individuals at all phases of the pathway, promoting joined up working across transitions and services.
 NCA’s act as a single point of contact for people with long term neurological conditions and their carers, helping individuals to navigate their way through the range of services available within Cornwall and the Isles of Scilly.
 Our advisors work closely with health and social care professionals, ensuring continuity of care and support.
 The service aims to promote self-management by providing clear and reliable information and support.